 - Alison Williams, Vice President for Equity & Inclusion, Sec.
 504/Title IX Officer, is currently tasked with working with the team below to construct and implement a sustainable long-range organizational structure to ensure compliance with antidiscrimination state and federal laws and guidance in a manner consistent with the shared governance ethos of the University.
-The office has transitioned into a service-based resource whose mission, vision and values can be found on the OEI web site. - Debbie Colucci, Equity Compliance Director/Deputy Title IX Coordinator oversees and ensures the University's compliance with applicable laws and guidance, including but not limited to: Title IX, VII, IV, the Violence Against Women Act (VAWA), Equal Employment Opportunity, the Americans with Disabilities Act, and Section 504 (a civil rights law).
-She also serves as the principal Title IX investigator and works on a cycle of continuous education on Title IX/VII as applicable to faculty, staff, and students. - Johanna DeBari, Director Office of Survivor Advocacy and Community Education (SACE) collaborates with the Title IX team and serves the point person for Wesleyan's sexual violence prevention efforts.
-Additionally, she works closely with the director of WesWell (Sierra Fowler), the SACE student intern (Asiyah Herrero '22), relevant student groups and other Student Affairs staff to provide ongoing education and training for students, faculty and staff.
-Johanna works closely with all of the therapists in the Counseling Center at the Davison Health Center and serves as confidential resources for any student dealing with a personal issue or just needing someone to confide in.
+The office has transitioned into a service-based resource whose mission, vision and values can be found on the OEI web site. - Debbie Colucci, Assistant Vice President for Equity & Inclusion/Title IX Coordinator oversees and ensures the University's compliance with applicable laws and guidance, including but not limited to: Title IX, VII, IV, the Violence Against Women Act (VAWA), Equal Employment Opportunity, the Americans with Disabilities Act, and Section 504 (a civil rights law).
+She also serves as intake for Title IX investigations and oversees a cycle of continuous education on Title IX/VII as applicable to faculty, staff, and students.
+Beginning the fall of 2021, she will work with the newly created role of Title IX and Civil Rights Student Intern (Avery Kelly '23) understand undergraduate student needs and continue to create a culture of safe reporting. - Johanna DeBari, Director; The Office of Support, Healing, Activism, and Prevention Education (SHAPE) collaborates with the Title IX team and serves as the point person for Wesleyan's sexual violence prevention efforts.
+In this recently renamed office, she works closely with the director of WesWell (Patrick Gordon), the SHAPE student intern (Asiyah Herrero '22), relevant student groups and other Student Affairs staff to provide ongoing education and training for students, faculty and staff.
+Johanna works closely with all of the therapists in the Counseling Center at the Davison Health Center and serves as a confidential resource for any student dealing with a personal issue or just needing someone to confide in.
 For a summary of what to do in the event of an assault, please go here.
-The SACE Office is dedicated to empowering survivors, and those connected to survivors, of sexual assault, intimate partner violence, and other forms of interpersonal violence through survivor-centered, trauma-informed advocacy services, healing workshops and retreats, trainings, and education programs within the Wesleyan University community.
+The SHAPE Office is dedicated to empowering survivors, and those connected to survivors, of sexual assault, intimate partner violence, and other forms of interpersonal violence through survivor-centered, trauma-informed advocacy services, healing workshops and retreats, trainings, and education programs within the Wesleyan University community.